dhowe/rita4j/README.md

 RiTa is implemented in Java and JavaScript, with a common API for both, and is free/libre/open-source via the GPL license.

+### Features in v2.0

+* Smart lexicon search for words matching part-of-speech, syllable, stress and rhyme patterns
+* Fast, heuristic algorithms for inflection, conjugation, stemming, tokenization, and more
+* Letter-to-sound engine for feature analysis of arbitrary words (with/without lexicon)
+* Integration of the [RiScript](https://observablehq.com/@dhowe/riscript) scripting language, designed for writers
+* Powerful new options for generation via grammars and Markov chains

 ###